-Planning our road trip through the United Arab Emirates turned out to be more complex than we had anticipated.
-During our research, we came across certain factors that significantly influenced many of our decisions.
+Planning our road trip through the United Arab Emirates turned out to be more complex than we expected.
+During the preparation phase, we discovered several details that significantly influenced our decisions.

 One of the biggest surprises was the distances within Dubai.
-Normally, we enjoy exploring cities like Edinburgh or Verona on foot.
-However, in Dubai, Google Maps showed a walking time of over five hours from Downtown (Burj Khalifa) to the Marina.
+Normally, we explore cities like Edinburgh or Verona on foot.
+But in Dubai, Google Maps showed a walking time of over five hours from Downtown to the Marina.
 By car, the same route takes only about 20 minutes.
-The city’s vast layout and long distances convinced us to include a rental car* in our plans.
+This experience made it clear to us how essential a rental car is when traveling through the Emirates.

 Content Planning Emirates Holidays